 Jason's vision had intuitively incorporated the phenomenon of Yoga (which was fast becoming the largest fitness movement in the US since running), global bathing culture as the sybaritic connector of all people and the "green", "holistic" and "conscious" lifestyles movements and business practices that would integrate to become the wave of the future, reshaping global healthcare systems, the beauty industry, business as usual, agriculture, food culture and our daily lives for the better.

 Hoping to protect and shepherd the transformational mission of the project long after opening, Jason wrote a short private letter to Andre asking to be given the opportunity to be promoted to the role of GM for the hotel.
 Knowing the depth of Jason's commitment, passion and willingness Andre agreed.

-In the first couple years the fledgling hotel had it's share of seasonal struggles but managed to surmount them all due to innovative marketing programs put in place by Jason along with the stellar rooms sales expertise of Sales Director, Shannon Spillett.
+In the first couple years the fledgling hotel had it's share of seasonal struggles but managed to surmount them all due to innovative marketing programs put in place by Jason and his creative team.

-Programs like The One Night Standard, regular cultural happenings of all kinds, Love Life Sunday Bingo, Miambient Festival (our downtempo answer to Winter Music Festival), a robust membership program with hundreds of members, a rich full calendar of wellness retreat programming through The Standard Center for Integral Living along with staycation packages galore - all of it served as innovative ways to reposition the hotel as the North & South East region's favorite getaway.
+Programs like The One Night Standard, regular cultural happenings of all kinds, Love Life Sunday Bingo, Miambient Festival (our downtempo answer to Winter Music Festival created in collaboration with Chris Decker of Earthdance Festival fame), a robust local membership program with hundreds of members, a rich full calendar of wellness retreat programming through The Standard Center for Integral Living along with themed staycation packages galore - all of it served as innovative ways to reposition the hotel as the north & south east region's favorite getaway spot.
 The Standard became something new in hotels - a de facto cultural emabassy, healing center and epicenter of holistic culture for the entire area.
 The Standard hotel won the award for Best Spa Hotel in The Americas and Caribbean by Conde Naste readers in 2008.